Introduction to LSCIRC

 iCycle 2 - Recovery of function through cycling therapy with Virtual Reality biofeedback in chronic SCI

-• Dr Lynsey Duffell & Sue Paddison
+• Lynsey Duffell & Sue Paddison

 • A feasibility study to determine the optimum duration of training for functional recovery using FES-cycling with virtual reality